-During 2013, the Commission staff will provide economic development-related data and business finance information upon request to local units of government, Federal and State agencies, local development organizations, businesses, and local citizens.
+During 2014, the Commission staff will provide EMSI and other economic development-related data and business finance information upon request to local units of government, Federal and State agencies, local development organizations, businesses, and local citizens.
 Commission staff will prepare applications for economic development, housing, public facility, and disaster recovery assistance grant awards at the request of local units of government.
 In addition, Commission staff will administer grant-in-aid awards and revolving loan fund programs.
-Commission staff will continue to serve as the Executive Director of the Kenosha County Housing Authority.
+Commission staff will continue to serve as the Program Coordinator of the Kenosha County Housing Authority.

-The Commission staff will also continue to participate in the activities of the Regional Economic Partnership and the Milwaukee 7 economic development initiative, which includes assisting the Milwaukee 7 with the preparation of a Comprehensive Economic Development Strategy for the Region.
+The Commission staff will also continue to participate in the activities of the Regional Economic Partnership and the M7 economic development initiative, which includes assisting the M7 with the completion of a Comprehensive Economic Development Strategy (CEDS) for the Region.